Harvard-IACS/2023-AC215/milestone4.md

 This milestone focuses on the optimization, monitoring, and deployment aspects of a complex data-driven project.
 It emphasizes efficiency and scalability, utilizing advanced techniques and tools like TensorFlow Lite for model optimization and Kubeflow for machine learning workflows.
 The integration of a comprehensive performance monitoring system ensures ongoing reliability, and the creation of a "Mega Pipeline" application represents the culminating hands-on experience that brings all elements together in a cohesive, manageable structure.

 The fourth milestone builds on the foundational work of the first three, driving the project towards completion and ensuring readiness for real-world application.
 This will provide students with exposure to industry-standard best practices and hands-on experience with cutting-edge tools and methodologies.

+Finally, the milestone serves as an opportunity to practice presenting information to a technical audience in an engaging and concise manner.

 ### Key dates: